 The monument has been left largely untouched during the 20th century, preserving its remains but allowing trees and shrubs to mature, so that it is now almost entirely shrouded from view.
-It appears in landscape views as a straight-sidedblock of woodland, within fields.
+It appears in landscape views as a straight-sided block of woodland, within fields.
 This regular shape does draw the eye, but the impressive banks and ditches of the site itself are not visible.
 The monument was designed to be visible, and the licence to crenellation indicates a desire to insert a visually-dominant structure into the landscape.
-Should the site to be cleared, the scale and preservation of the banks and ditches would once more be evident.
+Should the site be completely or partially cleared, the scale and preservation of the banks and ditches would once more be evident.

-The large housing development currently being built in fields north, east and south-east of the monument both physically enclose it and create a disconnect between the site and the wider landscape.
+The large housing development currently being built in fields east and south-east of the monument both physically enclose it and create a disconnect between the site and the wider landscape.
 This is compounded by the Bude Business Park to the south, which encloses the southern and western sides of the valley that frames views south of the monument.
 The monument is now physically cut off from the landscape it managed, and the social relevance of the site - the role of the manorial centre in shaping its landscape - is therefore negatively impacted.
-The proposed development would make little further difference to this, as the proposed site is itself enclosed from wider views by the monument.
+The diminished landscape presence will not be noticeably further affected by any proposed development of this site.